FortiToken Mobile Push

 The FortiToken Mobile push service operates as follows:

-- FortiGate sends a notification request by making a TLS connection with either Apple (for iOS) or Google (for Android) notification servers.
+- The proxy server handles the notification request by making a TLS connection with either Apple (for iOS) or Google (for Android) notification servers.
 Notification data may include the recipient, session, FortiGate callback IP and port, and so on.

 - The notification service from either Apple or Google notifies the user's mobile device of the push request.